citycoins/governance/ccips/ccip-012/ccip-012-stabilize-emissions-and-treasuries.md

 ## Backwards Compatibility

-TODO: expand on compatibility

-- CCIP-008 Token v2
-- CCIP-010 Auth v2
+This CCIP modifies the coinbase amounts listed in CCIP-008[^9], but does not implement a new token contract or change the token contract outside of using the function `get-coinbase-amounts` defined in CCIP-010[^4].

 ## Activation

-This CCIP will be voted on using a vote contract that adheres to CCIP-011[^9] using the last two active cycles from when the voting contract is deployed.
+This CCIP will be voted on using a vote contract that adheres to CCIP-011[^10] using the last two active cycles from when the voting contract is deployed.

 Currently, this would be:

 - MIA cycles 21 and 22
 - NYC cycles 15 and 16

-The scale factor for MIA was determined using the same formula used in CCIP-011[^9] and calculated based on the total supply at the start block of the first cycle and the end block of the last cycle.
+The scale factor for MIA was determined using the same formula used in CCIP-011[^10] and calculated based on the total supply at the start block of the first cycle and the end block of the last cycle.

-- MIA scale factor: 0.8605 (prev: 0.6987)
+- MIA scale factor: 0.8605 _(prev: 0.6987)_

-TODO: put finalized spreadsheet in ODS format
+The calculations used for the scale factor are available in the supplemental spreadsheet[^11].

 ## Reference Implementations